fpco/terraform-aws-foundation/examples/gitlab-asg/README.md

 ## Deploying the Example

 ### Define your Deployment
-First, copy `vars.env.sample` to `vars.env` and review/update the variables defined there-in.
+First, copy `vars.mk.sample` to `vars.mk` and review/update the variables defined there-in.
 In particular, set:

 * `DNS_ZONE_NAME` to the one associated with your AWS account
 * `REGION` to one that has some resources available to you